 Selenium sulfide is the main ingredient found in shampoos that cause your scalp to tingle.
 It reduces fungus and helps slow down skin cell death.
 Th eproblem, though, is that it can sometimes cause a yellowish tinge to show up in ligher colored hair.
 Rinsing thoroughly will help.

-Salicylic acid/sulfur These shampoos help the skin shed the dead cells, so it helps reduce dandruff after using.
+These shampoos help the skin shed the dead cells, so it helps reduce dandruff after using.
 It works by causing the dead cells to clump, which then makes it easier to rinse out.
 It does dry out the ol’ scalp and hair though, so you should use a conditioner.

-Ketoconazole this ingredient is used to treat fungal infections that cause dandruff.
+This ingredient is used to treat fungal infections that cause dandruff.
 You can get it over the counter in Nizoral A-D. You can find Nizoral A-D at Amazon.

 Best Natural Remedies for Dandruff

-Olive oil.
 After your hair is wet, massage about 2 tablespoons of warm olive oil into your scalp.
 Wrap your head in a towel, like you had a head of beeaaautiful long blond hair, for about 30 minutes and then rinse.
 Once a week is about all you need, especially if you have oily hair.

-Apple cider vinegar.
 Mix about 1 tbsp apple cider viengar to about a cup of warm water.
 After you wash your hair, apply this to your scalp and spread it evenly throughout your hair.
 Don’t rinse!

-Thyme leaves.
 Mix two tsp thyme leaves in one cup of water, bring to a boil for 10 minutes.
 Strain out the leaves and then let the rest of it cool.
 After you wash your hair, apply the liquid to your scalp and spread evenly.
 Rinsing not necessary.